Qiskit/qiskit-addon-pna/README.md

 as shown in probabilistic error cancellation (PEC), we can mitigate the error by implementing the anti-noise, $\Lambda^{-1}$, with a QPU sampling protocol [cite pec].
-Other techniques, such as tensor-network error mitigation (TEM), implement the inverse noise channel as a classical post-processing step.
+Other techniques, such as tensor-network error mitigation (TEM), implement the inverse noise channel as a classical post-processing step [cite TEM].

 ![Noise-mitigated picture](docs/images/noise_mitigated_expt.png)

 Like TEM, PNA implements the inverse noise channel in a classical processing step.
-While TEM uses tensor networks to describe and apply the noise-mitigating map to a set of informationally complete measurements, PNA uses Pauli propagation to propagate the observable through the inverse noise channel.
+While TEM uses tensor networks to describe and apply the noise-mitigating map to a set of informationally complete measurements, PNA uses Pauli propagation to propagate the observable through the inverse noise channel [cite PP].
 This results in a new observable that, when measured against the noisy state, mitigates the learned noise.

 ![PNA picture](docs/images/pna_overview.png)